Adobe-Marketing-Cloud/aem-htl-sample-todomvc/README.md

 # Sightly TodoMVC Example

 This sample shows how to build components in AEM 6 with Sightly.
-It is an AEM implementation of the famous [TodoMVC Team](http://todomvc.com) exercise, which is traditionally meant for client-side JavaScript frameworks.
-This implementation though shows how such an application can easily be persisted on the server using AEM's underlying REST framework (Apache Sling).
+It's an implementation of the famous [TodoMVC](http://todomvc.com) exercise, which is traditionally meant for client-side JavaScript frameworks.
+This implementation though shows how such an application can easily be built in AEM and it's status persisted on the server using the Apache Sling REST framework.

 ## Learning Sightly